dorsaalh/Fraud_Detection/README.md

 </div>

 <br>
-Using these two models, I reached an accuracy of %97 through 100 epochs.
+Using these two models, I reached an accuracy of %97 through 100 epochs.<br>
+Keras, Sklearn, and Matplotlib are libraries that I have used in this code.